Worship with Us!

 Lent and Ash Wednesday

 Lent is a 40-day period which begins on Ash Wednesday and concludes on Holy Saturday.
 The number 40 is significant because after his baptism, Jesus spent 40 days in the wilderness fasting, praying, and communing with God in preparation for his public ministry.
 The season of Lent is a time of reflection and reconciliation, deepening one's faith, and growing spiritually as Jesus did.
 On Ash Wednesday, we mark our foreheads with ash in the shape of a cross.
 This is called the "Imposition of Ashes," and serves as a reminder that we are human; remember that you are dust, and to dust you shall return.
+And during the season of Lent, we tend to take on service projects, like serving with Chico Project S.A.V.E. to ship medical supplies to places that need medical supplies (pictured top right).

 Advent and Christmas